wildminder/rst-to-md/README.md

 ## ❯ About

-Sphinx documentation is everywhere, but Markdown is what modern tooling consumes — LLMs, READMEs, static sites, and docs mirrors.
-Converting a Sphinx project by hand means fighting theme chrome, broken cross-references, and autodoc output that pandoc mangles.

-`rst-to-md` converts entire RST trees or full Sphinx projects straight to Markdown.
-In Sphinx mode it builds the doctree with a **vendored, patched** `sphinx-markdown-builder`, stubs any missing imports, and strips theme navigation — so you get the documentation body only, with autodoc signatures, field lists, and `.md` cross-references intact.
+`rst-to-md` converts RST source trees and full Sphinx documentation projects directly to Markdown.
+In Sphinx mode, it builds the doctree via a vendored `sphinx-markdown-builder`, stubs missing imports, and removes navigation chrome while keeping autodoc signatures, field lists, and cross-references intact.

 <p align="right"><a href="#readme-top">⟔ ▲ ⟓</a></p>